Chemical formula: C₁₇H₁₉N₃O₃S Molecular mass: 345.416 g/mol PubChem compound: 9568614

 Total plasma clearance is about 17 l/h after a single dose and about 9 l/h after repeated administration.
 The plasma elimination half-life is about 1.3 hours after repeated once daily dosing.

 The major metabolites of esomeprazole have no effect on gastric acid secretion.
 Almost 80% of an oral dose of esomeprazole is excreted as metabolites in the urine, the remainder in the faeces.
-Less than 1% of the parent drug is found in urine.
+Less than 1% of the parent medicinal product is found in urine.

-The pharmacokinetics of esomeprazole has been studied in doses up to 40 mg b.i.d.
-The area under the plasma concentration-time curve increases with repeated administration of esomeprazole.
-This increase is dose-dependent and results in a more than dose proportional increase in AUC after repeated administration.
-This time- and dose-dependency is due to a decrease of first pass metabolism and systemic clearance probably caused by an inhibition of the CYP2C19 enzyme by esomeprazole and/or its sulphone metabolite.
+Total exposure (AUC) increases with repeated administration of esomeprazole.
+This increase is dose-dependent and results in a non-linear dose-AUC relationship after repeated administration.
+This time- and dose-dependency is due to a decrease of first pass metabolism and systemic clearance probably caused by inhibition of the CYP2C19 enzyme by esomeprazole and/or its sulphone metabolite.

 Following repeated doses of 40 mg administered as intravenous injections, the mean peak plasma concentration is approx. 13.6 micromol/l.
 The mean peak plasma concentration after corresponding oral doses is approx. 4.6 micromol/l.
 A smaller increase (of approx 30%) can be seen in total exposure after intravenous administration compared to oral administration.
 There is a dose-linear increase in total exposure following intravenous administration of esomeprazole as a 30-minute infusion (40 mg, 80 mg or 120 mg) followed by a continuous infusion (4 mg/h or 8 mg/h) over 23.5 hours.

-Approximately 2.9±1.5% of the population lack a functional CYP2C19 enzyme and are called poor metabolisers.
-In these individuals the metabolism of esomeprazole is probably mainly catalysed by CYP3A4.
-After repeated once daily administration of 40 mg esomeprazole, the mean area under the plasma concentration-time curve was approximately 100% higher in poor metabolisers than in subjects having a functional CYP2C19 enzyme (extensive metabolisers).
+Approximately 2.9 ±1.5% of the population lacks a functional CYP2C19 enzyme and is called poor metabolisers.
+In these individuals, the metabolism of esomeprazole is probably mainly catalysed by CYP3A4.
+After repeated once daily administration of 40 mg oral esomeprazole, the mean total exposure was approximately 100% higher in poor metabolisers than in subjects with a functional CYP2C19 enzyme (extensive metabolisers).
 Mean peak plasma concentrations were increased by about 60%.
+Similar differences have been seen for intravenous administration of esomeprazole.
 These findings have no implications for the posology of esomeprazole.

-Following a single dose of 40 mg esomeprazole the mean area under the plasma concentration-time curve is approximately 30% higher in females than in males.
+Following a single oral dose of 40 mg esomeprazole the mean total exposure is approximately 30% higher in females than in males.
 No gender difference is seen after repeated once daily administration.
+Similar differences have been observed for intravenous administration of esomeprazole.
 These findings have no implications for the posology of esomeprazole.

 The metabolism of esomeprazole in patients with mild to moderate liver dysfunction may be impaired.
-The metabolic rate is decreased in patients with severe liver dysfunction resulting in a doubling of the area under the plasma concentration-time curve of esomeprazole.
-Therefore, a maximum of 20 mg should not be exceeded in patients with severe dysfunction.
+The metabolic rate is decreased in patients with severe liver dysfunction resulting in a doubling of the total exposure of esomeprazole.
+Therefore, a maximum dose of 20 mg should not be exceeded in GERD patients with severe dysfunction.
+For patients with bleeding ulcers and severe liver impairment, following an initial bolus dose of 80 mg, a maximum continuous intravenous infusion dose of 4 mg/h for 71.5 hours may be sufficient.
 Esomeprazole or its major metabolites do not show any tendency to accumulate with once daily dosing.

 No studies have been performed in patients with decreased renal function.
 Since the kidney is responsible for the excretion of the metabolites of esomeprazole but not for the elimination of the parent compound, the metabolism of esomeprazole is not expected to be changed in patients with impaired renal function.